jiwomdf/Scope-Storage-Utility/doc.md

    *  @param value, the value of isShareStorage,
    *  if it's false then it mean it will be save private storage, you can find in your_phone_name\Android\data\application_package_name
-   *  if it's true then it mean it will be save to shared storage */
+   *  if it's true then it mean it will be save to shared storage
-   //if the isShareStorage is not inputed, it will be false as it default value
+   *  if it's not inputed, it will be false as it's the default value */

   attribute(fileName: String, directory: String?, env: String, extension: Extension.ExtensionModel) /**